Kanegraffiti/LessonPlans/Basic Science/Week8_Basic_Science_Lesson_Plan_JSS1-3.md

 - It leads to **climate change**, **loss of animals and plants**, **soil erosion**, and **reduced rainfall**.
 - Governments regulate deforestation through **laws, permits, forest reserves, and reforestation projects**.
 - Everyone can help by **planting trees**, **using alternative energy**, and **reporting illegal logging**.
+- Support tree-planting clubs, community nurseries, or environmental campaigns that **replace harvested trees with new seedlings**.
+- Learn about **sustainable products** such as certified timber or recycled paper to reduce pressure on natural forests.

 ### Assignment